We discuss books on Tuesdays at “A Sista’s Journey”:

 Reading keeps me hopeful as I see people triumph in spite of adversity to beat the odds.

 I read because I’m a leader and a teacher.
 I hear it said all of the time, that “Readers lead, and leaders read.”
 As a leader, reading challenges me and builds my vocabulary.
 It helps me better articulate my thoughts and makes me sensitive to the thoughts and emotions of other people.
-Reading helps me pay attention to the details on a page, but also to the details of my life.
-Reading helps me know God and gain a better understanding of who he is and what he purposes for my life.
+Reading helps me pay attention to the details on a page, but also to the details of my own life.
+Reading helps me know God and gain a better understanding of who he is and what he purposes are for his world in which I am a small part.
 This, of course, is a never ending journey.

 I read because I love books.
 I like turning pages, underlining, highlighting, and writing in the margins.
 I like getting excited about something that I have read and sharing it with a friend over lunch.
 I love reading and stopping for an “Aha Moment!”
 I love books that cause me to break into a song or prayer.
 During the summer months, I like reading books that are light and fun.